TridentScript/trd_namechecker/README.md

 # trd_namechecker
 Enhance your FiveM server's security and player identity integrity with this Discord-Name Verification Script.
 This script ensures that players' in-game FiveM names match their Discord usernames, providing a seamless and authentic experience for roleplay and community servers.

-Key Features:
+# Key Features:

-Automated Verification: Matches the in-game FiveM name with the user's Discord username during connection.
+**Automated Verification**: Matches the in-game FiveM name with the user's Discord username during connection.

-Error Notifications: Alerts players if their FiveM name does not align with their Discord username, with clear instructions for correction.
+**Error Notifications**: Alerts players if their FiveM name does not align with their Discord username, with clear instructions for correction.

-Customizable Config: Adjust warning messages, bypass permissions, and optional logging to meet your server's needs.
+**Customizable Config**: Adjust warning messages and optional logging to meet your server's needs.

-Easy Integration: Works seamlessly with ESX Legacy, ox_mysql, and popular Discord bots for streamlined setup.
+**Easy Integration**: Works seamlessly with any framework and popular Discord bots for streamlined setup.

-Improved Community Trust: Helps maintain accountability and consistency among players for a better roleplay or multiplayer experience.
+**Improved Community Trust**: Helps maintain accountability and consistency among players for a better roleplay or multiplayer experience.

 Ideal For:

 Roleplay servers with strict naming policies.